rajinder-yadav/micro_test/README.md

 ## KISS Principle

 Micro Test is a very small and lean test framework that is easy to learn and simple to setup.
-The framework has been intentionally kept simple, however I am aways open to feedback and suggestions for improvement.
+The framework has been intentionally kept simple, however I am always open to feedback and suggestions for improvement.

 This project exists for those who need something minimal to get going with testing, without the headache of complexity!